mark579/crypto-ticker-server/README.md

-# crypto-ticker-server
+# Crypto Ticker Server

-A backend for managing configuration for a the crypto ticker
+This is a server for configuration of the Crypto Ticker